mathiasandresen/uni-notes/docs/3-semester/DEB/07-evaluation.md

 **Errors:**

-* ​How many errors do users make, how severe are these errors, and how easily can they recover from the errors?
+* How many errors do users make, how severe are these errors, and how easily can they recover from the errors?

 **Satisfaction**: